reverse0x90/edCTF/README.md

 It is *strongly* recommended to change this password.

 ### Docker
-You can run edCTF within a Docker container:
+You can run edCTF within a Docker container using:
 ```
-./run-docker.bash
+./run-edctf.bash
 ```
 Once the script is finished running, the edCTF container should be running and viewable at <http://localhost>.

 ### Local
 You can also install edCTF locally, assuming you're using something similar to Ubuntu or Debian.
 Dependancies that are not listed above are installed with aptitude.

-To deploy edCTF, run the production setup script:
+To deploy edCTF, run the production setup script with run-edctf:
 ```
-./scripts/production.bash
+./run-edctf.bash -l
 ```
 edCTF can then be accessed via http or https your host machine.